Director: Joe D’Amato

 Nurse: You’re kidding, Ben.
 This town’s a graveyard.
 I wish you’d run after me.
 At least you’re a bachelor.

-Like many slashers released in different forms for different countries, Absurd would adopt many different titles: Rosso Sangue (Italian), Anthropophagous 2, Monster Hunter, Horrible, and The Grim Reaper 2.
+Like many slashers released in different forms for different countries, Absurd would adopt many different titles: Rosso Sangue, Anthropophagous 2 Monster Hunter Horrible, and The Grim Reaper 2.

-If you like your murder blunt and meaningless, then you will probably get a kick out of D’Amato’s dull and nihilistic endeavours.
+If you like your murder blunt and meaningless, then you will probably get a kick out of D’Amato’s dull and nihilistic slasher.
 If, however, you like your horror crammed with relatable characters and tension, you may want to look elsewhere.
 In 1981, morbid curiosity would have made Absurd a must see.
-Almost forty years later, it has proven anything but.
+Almost forty years later it has proven to be anything but.